-Deadlines for Receipt of Applications
+eadlines for Receipt of App lications

-Canada and the U.S.A.
-April 15 Other Countries April 15
+anada and the U.S.A.
+March 15

+ther Countries March 15

-Applications received after the above dates will be considered, but prompt processing cannot be assured.
+oplications received after the ompt processing cannot be e above dates will be considered, bu assured.

 Documents to be submitted:

 (a) Completed application form (available from Registrar's Office);